 I am sure that Brazil will move into the spotlight for foreign investment again in the coming years.
 As with every market entry, also in Brazil it is very important to find professional, reliable and trustworthy partners right from the start.

-If you are considering an expansion to Brazil, I would very much like to build the bridge for you and support you to enter this market.
+If you want to expand to Brazil, I build the bridge and provide the support to enter this market.

 From July to December 2006, I renovated a small hotel, in Brazil called “Pousada”, and founded the company Pousada Jardim das Flores Ltda.
 In January 2007, I opened the Pousada Jardim das Flores in Ponta Negra, a city district on the beach in the south of Natal, and managed it until July 2014.
 Here I was suddenly confronted with the challenges of a completely different industry, which are often very underestimated.
 A very seasonal business, extremely dependent on external conditions like the weather, very price-driven and with a a lot of competition.